bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 * List.remove(Int) has been renamed to removeAt(int) to avoid clashes with List<Int>.remove that removes by item, not by index;
 * Code cleanup will migrate all the code.

-All normal Java collections work without changes: the compiler knows how to find a “property” <code>size</code> on a <code>java.util.ArrayList</code>.
+All normal Java collections work without changes: the compiler knows how to find a “property” `size` on a `java.util.ArrayList`.
 ## Java interop

 There have been many important changes that concern how Kotlin declarations are visible from Java and vice versa.